SampsonM/blog/src/markdowns/phoenixProject.md

 - Use fast feedback loops as close to the source as possible using quality gates, "stopping the production line" when our builds and tests fail
 - Build a culture of experimentation and discovery, and share these learnings within the community

-Now there are plenty of deep dives into the three ways, DevOps and The Phoenix Project and if you've read the book you already know about these.
+Now there are plenty of deep dives into the three ways, DevOps and The Phoenix Project and if you've read this book you already know about these.

 So, why continue reading?
 Well you may want to read what I have to say... sounds absurd to me but here we are.

 #
 ## The Point

-The key takeaway for me was how the flow of software work is no different to any physical product.
+The key takeaway for me was how the flow of software work is no different to any physical production line.

 It helped me visualize what is happening from product inception to our work being loaded by Mr Jenkins into a van and delivered to the user.